dunamismax/bash/linux/ubuntu/_scripts/_template.md

   • Perform system checks and install system-level dependencies
   • Install pyenv and the latest version of Python
   • Install pipx (if missing) and use it to install recommended Python tools
-  • Install common development tools via pip

 All functionality is menu-driven with an attractive Nord-themed interface.

-Note: This script runs as non-root but will invoke sudo for operations that require root privileges.
+Note: This script is designed to be run with root/sudo privileges.

 Version: 3.0.0
 """